Advice from the Dean of First Year Students

 First-year students quickly discover that college is very different from high school: new academic demands, many competing (and tempting) diversions, freedom to go to class (or not), intellectually exciting course choices, and bright, engaged students and faculty.
 All of these opportunities—and more—create a dynamic community.
 There is much to know, and even more to do.

 How can new students be assured that they are getting the best possible start?
-First year students will find that there are many resources available to provide guidance: academic advisors, professors, study skills counselors, pre-major advisers, resident advisors, the dean of first year students, and other campus administrators and peers are a few important examples of good people to get to know.
+First year students will find that there are many resources available to provide guidance: academic advisors, professors, study skills counselors, resident advisors, the dean of first year students, and other campus administrators and peers are a few important examples of good people to get to know.
 Building relationships, beginning on the very first day of school, can make the difference between students who “survive” and students who “thrive” during their years in college.

 Information for Parents